root-project/web/manual/math/index.md

 [ROOT::Math::Functor1D](https://root.cern/doc/master/classROOT_1_1Math_1_1Functor1D.html){:target="_blank"} can wrap the following types:
 - A free C function of type `double ()(double )`.
 - Any C++ callable object implementation `double operator()( double)`.
 - A class member function with the correct signature like `double Foo::Eval(double )`.
-In this case one pass the object pointer and a pointer to the member function (`&Foo::Eval`).
+In this case you pass the object pointer and a pointer to the member function (`&Foo::Eval`).

 _**Example**_